ankush91/Rtce/README.md

 ###Server

 Run the jar file RTCEServer.jar (the command is java -jar RTCEServer.jar).
+At this point, the only maintenance to be done on the server side is restarting, which should only be done in the event of something breaking.

 ###Client